SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.1.md

 The Stream Viewer tree view now supports more levels.
 This will allow you to display more detailed information.

-For example, in case of HTTP communication, there will now be extra levels for IP addresses, groups, sessions, connections, requests/responses, parameters*, and even status codes and error codes.
+For example, in case of HTTP communication, there will now be extra levels for sessions, connections, requests/responses, parameters*, and even status codes and error codes.

 **only in case of a response*